mdcatapult/xml-splitter/README.md

   -skip string
         regex for lines that should be skipped (default "(<\\?xml)|(<!DOCTYPE)") -strip string
-        regex of values to trim from lines
+        regex of values to strip from lines
 ```

 ## License